pianomanfrazier/ENGR_3080_latex/README.md

 sudo apt-get install make latexmk
 ```

 For Windows or MAC you are on your own.
-Make a pull request and update the instructions.
+Make a pull request and update the instructions for your particular system.

+An easy way to use these files would be to import the project into [ShareLatex](https://www.sharelatex.com) or [OverLeaf](https://www.overleaf.com).

 ## TODO